Sellsuki/kradan/README.md

 # kradan

-> the Tool for helping you to boardcast your code in your class room.
+> The tool for helping you to boardcast your code in your class room.

 ![logo](https://rawgit.com/Sellsuki/kradan/master/icon.png)